Codexis Inc. (CDXS) upgraded Issued by Wall Street Gurus

-Codexis Inc. (NASDAQ:CDXS) went down by -48.30% from its latest closing price compared to the recent 1-year high of $42.01.
-The company’s stock price has collected -6.14% of loss in the last five trading sessions.
+Codexis Inc. (NASDAQ:CDXS) went up by 2.10% from its latest closing price compared to the recent 1-year high of $42.01.
+The company’s stock price has collected -43.53% of loss in the last five trading sessions.

 Is It Worth Investing in Codexis Inc. (NASDAQ :CDXS) Right Now?